giuliano-macedo/baka_mitai_meme_generator/README.md

 ## hardware requirements

-* CUDA GPU [Optional]
+* CUDA compatible GPU [Optional]
-* \~3.7GB of RAM in GPU mode, and \~2.4GB in CPU mode
+* \~3.7GB of RAM in GPU mode, or \~2.4GB in CPU mode

-It is recomended to have a CUDA compatible GPU, since running on the CPU would take several hours depending on your system.
+It is recomended to have a CUDA compatible GPU, since running on the CPU could take hours depending on your system.

 ## pre-requirements